Funeral Planning Authority: why use a member.

 Funeral Planning Authority Conciliation Service.

 The Authority provides a conciliation service in an endeavour to resolve any complaint or dispute which arises between a Registered Provider and a customer, another Registered Provider or a third party.
-The procedure provided to resolve dispute is:
+The procedure provided to resolve a dispute is:

 - resolution with the Registered Provider;